btcpayserver/blog/blog/_posts/btcpay-server-1-3-0.md

 ## Continuation of our UI updates 🎨

 Since the beginning of 2021, our design contributors have improved a number of pages in the interface.
 This release includes a number of these updated pages and a number of Bootstrap related updates.
-These updates, as well as the new UI enables us to improve a number of views so that hopefully, users with minimal technical savvyness gain clarity on how some of the more complexe features can benefit them.
+These updates, as well as the new UI enables us to improve a number of views so that hopefully, users with minimal technical savviness gain clarity on how some of the more complex features can benefit them.

-### Crowdfunding with Love
+### Crowdfunding with love 💚

 Our Crowdfunding app has received a general UI lifting in BTCPay Server 1.3.0.